Prof Serena Coetzee to head up UP Department of Geography, Geoinformatics and Meteorology

-She further explained that most of the Department’s work is directly related to one or more of the United Nations Sustainable Development Goals (SDGs), for example the undergraduate module in sustainable development; the postgraduate programme in environmental management; the development of standards for measuring and reporting SDG indicators; seasonal forecasting in support of climate adaptation and food security; and research and community engagement towards achieving sustainable cities and protecting biodiversity.
-She added: ‘Due to the geographical nature of the field, our research and education is always directly related to a specific location, very often in proximity to our university, country, continent or hemisphere.’
+Most of the department’s work is directly related to one or more of the United Nations’ Sustainable Development Goals (SDGs), Prof Coetzee says.
+This includes the undergraduate module in sustainable development; the postgraduate programme in environmental management; the development of standards for measuring and reporting SDG indicators; seasonal forecasting in support of climate adaptation and food security; and research and community engagement towards achieving sustainable cities and protecting biodiversity.
+“Due to the geographical nature of the field, our research and education is always directly related to a specific location, very often in proximity to our university, country, continent or hemisphere,” she adds.

 Share this page